hmrc/cgt-property-disposals-frontend/README.md

 Subscription details and CGT returns are held in the Enterprise Tax Management Platform (ETMP) which is a HMRC back end system.
 Details are collected in this frontend microservice and then relayed on to ETMP via a [backend microservice](https://github.com/hmrc/cgt-property-disposals).
 Access to this service requires users to be logged in via Government Gateway.
+The service can be access in production [here](https://www.tax.service.gov.uk/capital-gains-tax-uk-property/start/report-pay-capital-gains-tax-uk-property).

 The service also allows agents to manage subscription details and submit returns on behalf of clients.
 An agent-client handshake has to have been completed before agents can perform such actions on behalf of clients.
 The handshake process